RESEARCH AND TEACHING INTERESTS:

 Kallman, Meghan Elizabeth.
 2019.“Encapsulation, Professionalization and Managerialism in the Peace Corps”.
 Published online, forthcoming in print.
 International Public Management Journal.

 Kallman, Meghan Elizabeth.
 “Leaders in Leaderlessness: Democracy, Inclusion, and Group Decision-Making in Street Bands”.
 In HONK!: Instrumental Activism in a Street Band Renaissance, edited by Reebee Garofalo, Erin Allen, and Andrew Snyder.
 New York: Routledge.
 (Forthcoming).

 Kallman, Meghan Elizabeth.
+2019.
 ‘The “male” privilege of White women, the “White” privilege of Black women, and vulnerability to violence: an intersectional analysis of Peace Corps workers in host countries’.
-(Forthcoming, International Feminist Journal of Politics)
+Published online, forthcoming in print.
+International Feminist Journal of Politics